Western Maryland flooding: More than 100 rescue calls in 2 hours

 Forecasts indicated lighter showers over the following days, but meteorologists warned of a potential resurgence of thunderstorms late in the week, which could bring further heavy rains and localized flooding.

-This event serves as a serious reminder of how quickly flash floods can develop and emphasizes the vital importance of timely evacuation, adherence to emergency alerts, and community readiness to respond swiftly to such natural disasters.
+This event highlights how quickly flash floods can develop and underscores the importance of following emergency alerts, evacuation guidance, and community preparedness.

 Follow Weather365 to update more latest weather news!